5jt/dyalog-cookbook/manuscript/13 Windows Services.md

 A> `APLCORENAME='/pathToFolder/my_aplcore*`.
 A> ~~~
 A>
 A> This save any aplcore as "my_aplcore" followed by a number.
-For more information regarding aplcores see its own appendix.
+For more information regarding aplcores see "[Appendix 3 — aplcores and WS integrity](./52 Appendix 3 — aplcores and WS integrity.html)".

   Keep in mind that once a second thread is started, Dyalog is not able any more to save a CONTINUE workspace.
 On the other hand you should have